top of page

 Recent Blog Posts

-Appalachian Heirs' Property Coalition
+Appalachian Heirs' Property Center

 Through a collaboration with the Cooperative Extension Services of the University of Kentucky and Kentucky State University, as well Childers & Baxter PLLC, LiKEN is organizing a series of Free Will-Writing Clinics and Heirs' Property Information Sessions in seven eastern Kentucky counties in the spring, summer, and fall of 2024.
 The clinics gives participants the opportunity to sit down with a lawyer to write a will for absolutely no cost and learn about heirs' property.
 By bringing lawyers to underserved communities and offering will-writing services for free, we aim to prevent the further proliferation of heirs' property and to connect community members with attorneys in their area.